Bitsettler/bitsettler/DEVELOPER_ONBOARDING.md

 ## 📋 **What You're Working On**

 ### **Project Overview**
-BitCraft.Guide is a Next.js application that provides:
+Bitsettler is a Next.js application that provides:
 - 🔍 **Crafting System**: Interactive recipe visualization and material calculator
 - 🏛️ **Settlement Management**: Real-time settlement dashboard with member/project/treasury tracking
 - 🔐 **Authentication**: Secure user accounts with character claiming